felipediazc/challenge/DESIGN.md

   RestController to serve as endpoint for bank transactions
 }
-class DefaultPaymentProviderImpl {
+class OnToEndpointMockIntegrationImpl {
   <<adapter>>
   Connection to and external endpoint
 }
-class PaymentDataImpl {
+class OnTopDataImpl {
   <<adapter>>
   Implementation with database storage to keep user transactions data